vuphan314/Knotty/README.md

       ```
 - the Knotty webapp
   - includes:
-    - a text box: in which the user can type a source file
+    - a text box: in which the user can type a Knotty program
-    - a button: when clicked will simplify the source file
+    - a button: when clicked will simplify the Knotty program
-      (by invoking the Knotty engine)
+      - by invoking the Knotty engine
-    - a preview box: in which the simplified file is shown
+    - a preview box: in which the simplified Knotty program is shown
-  - is similar to the [SPARC webapp][sparcWeb]

 ## LINKS
-- [demo webapp][demoWebapp]
+- [webapp][linkWebapp]
-- [kanban][trello]
+- [kanban][linkTrello]
-- [documentation][onedrive]
+- [documentation][linkOnedrive]

 ## FILES
 `code/`